Mecklenburg County Assault Cases

 After a person is arrested for assault, they are going to be brought before a magistrate.
 A warrant will be issued and served upon the accused and the magistrate will make a bail determination at that point as to whether or not the accused can either return home or be granted a bond to stay elsewhere.
 At that point, the paperwork will be filed with the court; a trial date will be set, which usually begins within 30 days of the arrest.

-If you have been charged with assault, you should contact a dedicated lawyer who is experienced with Mecklenburg County assault cases.
+If you have been charged with assault, you should contact a dedicated team experienced with Mecklenburg County assault cases.
 A seasoned assault attorney could advocate for you and protect your rights.

 People should also be aware that by the time a law enforcement officer shows up on a scene to investigate a potential assault, emotions are running high and police will likely look more favorably upon the person who appears calm and level-headed in the presence of the officer.

 It is important that the accused is careful not to say anything that could later incriminate them or be shown to be inconsistent in court.
-This can be accomplished by remaining calm and contacting an experienced attorney.
-A lawyer could help limit the evidence that can be presented against the defendant in court.
-Also, obtaining a lawyer as soon as possible could give them the best opportunity to defend the accused.
+This can be accomplished by remaining calm and contacting an experienced local attorney.
+A legal representative could help limit the evidence that can be presented against the defendant in court and give the best opportunity to defend the accused.

 What to Expect From an Assault Case